jamesmintram/jimos/kernel/doc/tasks.md

 - Multiple attempts to lock within same callstack
 - Interrupted when a lock is held

 usbdevice -

-Add a reboot handler inside of the panic FN - reset when P pressed See why I cannot create 128 thread blocks (memory crash) Refactor to thread model
+* See why I cannot create 128 thread blocks (memory crash)
+* Refactor to thread model

-Threads should use their own address spaces
+* Threads should use their own address spaces
-- Switching thread should switch out page tables
+** Switching thread should switch out page tables

 Re-test loading an elf + running QEMU
+- Should run in EL1
+-- Test, program should have its own counter that increments (using yield + stack)
 - Bundle elf into the kernel image (So we can load it over ethernet)

 Drop process to EL0